anisul-Islam/javascript-documentation/README.md

      ```javascript
      // This is a single-line comment
      var x = 5; // Assigning a value to a variable

+     const area = 0.5 * base * height; // area of triangle = 1/2 * base * height

+     // TODO: Create a new Todo
+     console.log("Create a new Todo");

+     // TODO: Read all the todos
+     // FIXME: Unable to read all the todos
+     console.log("Listed all the todos");

+     // TODO: update a Todo
+     console.log("Todo is updated");

+     // TODO: delete a todo
+     console.log("Todo is deleted");
      ```

   2. **Multi-line Comments**: